julienoppliger/gulp-minify-selectors/README.md

 return gulp.src(['src/style.css','src/index.js', 'src/index.html'])
   .pipe(minifySelectors({
-    prefix: 'my-custom-prefix-',
+    prefix: 'prefix-',
     suffix: '-suffix'
   }))
   .pipe(gulp.dest('dist'))
 ```

 To fetch your selectors *gulp-minify-selectors* use some patterns.
 This patterns can be *prefix*, *suffix* or both *prefix and suffix*.
-In most cases, a prefix is good enough, but if you face a problem because it is interfering with something in your code, then, it would be more appropriate to use both prefix and suffix
+In most cases, a prefix is good enough, but if you face a problem because it is interfering with something in your code, then, it would be more appropriate to use both prefix and suffix.

 If you don't provide at least one of them it will throw an error.

+⚠️ **Warning** : If you don't explicitly override the default options, they will be applied.
+To be clear, if you pass this object: `{suffix: '-end'}`, the regex will use both *-s-* prefix and *-end* suffix.
+If you only want to use suffix without any prefix, you should pass `{prefix: null, suffix: '-end'}`.

 #### Error handling